-It’s not complete, but covers enough bases to be a starting point.
-Plus the Scots language spelling of a few swear words, of course, but you’ll have to buy the book to read those!
+So then I simply sprinkled the speech with the Scots language spelling of a few swear words and my characters were complete, but you’ll have to buy the book to read those!

 All I have left to say is, Irvine Welsh, I felt your pain of trying to spell the raw Scots dialect in a true manner.
 Who would have thought it would be so difficult to write in my own natural accent.